-Edit this file to refer to standalone-engine2 instead of standalone-engine (or standalone-engine3 for the third engine etc.) and change the port offset at the end of the WildFly startup line from 100 to 200 (or 300 for the third engine etc.).
+Edit this file to refer to server-engine2 instead of server-engine (or server-engine3 for the third engine etc.) and change the port offset at the end of the WildFly startup line from 100 to 200 (or 300 for the third engine etc.).

-Note: For example, the line ./bin/standalone.sh -P=SETTINGS/settings.properties -Djboss.server.base.dir=standalone-engine =Djboss.socket.binding.port-offet=100 would be changed to ./bin/standalone.sh -P=SETTINGS/settings.properties -Djboss.server.base.dir=standalone-engine2 =Djboss.socket.binding.port-offet=200.
+Note: For example, the line ./bin/start-engine2.sh -P=SETTINGS/settings.properties -Djboss.server.base.dir=server-engine =Djboss.socket.binding.port-offet=100 would be changed to ./bin/start-engine2.sh -P=SETTINGS/settings.properties -Djboss.server.base.dir=server-engine2 =Djboss.socket.binding.port-offet=200.